 Blogging is weird sometimes.
-Which I hope I can say if you follow me, and apologize for doing so you’re someone who just stopped by in like 10 years to look at this recipe.
-But I make food, take a pic or two (or like a hundred, hoping to get a good one) and put it out there.
+I hope I can say that if you follow me, and apologize for doing so you’re someone who just stopped by once in like 10 years to look at this recipe.
+But I develop recipes, make food, take a pic or two (or like a hundred, hoping to get a good one), and put it out there.
 And it’s kind of like having someone over for dinner.
 “Will you like it?”
 I wonder.
 Oh, the angst.
 But I’m pretty sure you’ll like this Peach Glazed Pork Tenderloin!
 We do…a lot.

-I served this with a suggested Watermelon Tomato Salad which needed quite a bit of tweaking, so that recipe will be coming up on its own post.
-I loved that salad (after the tweaking) but the folks were reluctant.
+I served this with a Watermelon & Tomato Salad. but I have a disclaimer.
+I loved the salad, but the folks, my fave octogenarians, were reluctant.
 Very reluctant.
 They just picked a bit and looked unhappy.
 So maybe it’s too, too far out there for some people.
-My fave octogenarians wouldn’t even try the salad.

 Here’s the thing about Pork Tenderloin.
 Yeah, it’s delish and tender and juicy.
 It’s also perfect for a special family dinner or company when it’s “dressed up” but it’s not so expensive that it always has to be saved for a special occasion.
 Ideally, serve it with some great sides because tenderloins are not overly large.